vikrant82/chat-analyzer/readme.md

 1. Go to the [Webex App Hub for Developers](https://developer.webex.com/my-apps) and create a new Bot.
 2. Give your bot a name and icon.
 3. Copy the **Bot access token**.
 This is the token you will use to register the bot in the Chat Analyzer.
+### Configure a Webex Bot (Optional)
+1. Go to the [Webex App Hub for Developers](https://developer.webex.com/my-apps) and create a new Bot.
+2. Give your bot a name and icon.
+3. Copy the **Bot access token**.
+This is the token you will use to register the bot in the Chat Analyzer.
 4. To find your bot's **Person ID**, use the following `curl` command in your terminal, replacing `YOUR_BOT_ACCESS_TOKEN` with the token you just copied:
     ```bash
     curl --request GET --header "Authorization: Bearer YOUR_BOT_ACCESS_TOKEN" https://webexapis.com/v1/people/me
     ```
 5. The `id` field in the JSON response is your bot's Person ID.

+### Configure a Telegram Bot (Optional)
+1. Talk to the **BotFather** on Telegram.
+2. Create a new bot by sending the `/newbot` command.
+3. Follow the instructions to give your bot a name and username.
+4. BotFather will give you a **token** to access the HTTP API.
+This is the token you will use to register the bot in the Chat Analyzer.
+5. You do not need a "Bot ID" for Telegram bots, you can enter any dummy value.

 ### Create `config.json` File